Pter61/osrcir2024/README.md

 ## Contribution
 1. **One-stage Reasoning**: Unlike traditional two-stage methods, OSrCIR directly processes both the reference image and modification text in a single step, reducing information loss and improving retrieval accuracy.
 2. **Reflective Chain-of-Thought for Enhanced Reasoning**: By leveraging MLLMs, OSrCIR better retains critical visual details, leading to more precise target image retrieval.
-3. **Improved Interpretation Ability**: OSrCIR enhances the alignment between modification intent and contextual cues from reference images, leading to more accurate and interpretable retrieval results.
+3. **Improved Interpretation Ability**: OSrCIR explicitly shows the alignment between modification intent and contextual cues from reference images, leading to more accurate and interpretable retrieval results.

 ## Status
 ✅ Paper accepted at **CVPR 2025**